 Worst Sleeping Position for a Bloated Stomach

 Stomach sleeping is considered to be the worst sleeping position for many people, including those suffering from indigestion or a bloated stomach.
-This position exerts extra pressure on the stomach and create strain on the neck and shoulders.
+This position exerts extra pressure on the stomach and can create strain on the neck and shoulders.
 When you lie on your stomach, the weight of your body is naturally pressed deeper into the mattress and puts more strain on your lower back.
-Stomach sleeping can create even more stress on the bloated stomach.
-If you must sleep on your stomach, because of habit, be sure you have a low loft pillow so that your spine isn’t tossed out of alignment.
+Stomach sleeping can create even more stress on a bloated stomach.
+If you must sleep on your stomach, be sure you have a low loft pillow so that your spine isn’t tossed out of alignment.

 How Sleep Impacts Gut Health and Digestion

 There is a clear link between poor sleep and the gut microbiome.
 Lack of sleep can create a cascade of issues ranging from hormonal imbalances to a lack of diverse and robust gut flora.
 Gut health should be top of mind when trying to improve your sleep hygiene.
-Digestive issues including bloating, stomach pain, diarrhea, nausea, constipation are all intimately related to our gut microbiome.
+Digestive issues including bloating, stomach pain, diarrhea, nausea, and constipation are all intimately related to our gut microbiome.